NateDogg97/noteTaker/README.md

   ## Description

-  Note Taker is a convenient tool you may use to keep track of your thoughts.
+  Live site is deployed through Heroku here: https://arcane-basin-41072.herokuapp.com/ Note Taker is a convenient tool you may use to keep track of your thoughts.
 It is useful for a busy mind that needs help organizing their day / week.
 The user is able to write and delete notes.
 The motivation for this project was to help myself and others stay organized, as organization is critical for efficiency.
 I wanted to boost my efficiency with structuring my day and keeping my thoughts in a convenient place.
 I built this project to learn about using express.js.
 This software solves a need for a note pad app on your device.
 I learned the basics of using express.js and how to deal with get, post, and delete requests.

   ## Installation

   Install this app by cloning it onto your local machine.

   ## Usage